 As the owner of a corporation, you are typically required to pay yourself a salary.
 This is where the IRS’s “reasonable compensation” rule comes into play.

-If your business is classified as a C corp, you are legally obligated to pay yourself a salary as a W-2 employee with the appropriate taken out.
-This is because C corps are owned by shareholders, which means its earnings are essentially “owned” by the company.
-If you own a C corp and want to pay yourself more money on top of your salary, it will need to be taken as a dividend payment.
+If your business is classified as a C corp, you are legally obligated to pay yourself a salary as a W-2 employee with the appropriate tax payments taken out.
+This is because C corps are owned by shareholders, which means their earnings are essentially “owned” by the company.
+If you own a C corp and want to pay yourself more money on top of your salary, it must be treated as a dividend payment.

-S corps work in a similar fashion but with a few caveats.
-As the owner of an S corp, you still need to pay yourself a reasonable salary, but you can also take withdrawals on top of that.
-You just can’t take draws instead of paying yourself a regular salary.
+S corps work in a similar fashion, but with a few caveats.
+As the owner of an S corp, you still need to pay yourself a reasonable salary (subject to payroll taxes), but you can also take distributions on top of that (not subject to payroll taxes).

 It works a little differently for sole proprietorships, partnerships, and LLCs.
 Owners of these businesses are essentially self-employed and are not subject to the same rules as corporations.